 How to Easily Create A Simple Book Website In Less Than 10 Minutes With No Tech Skills

 Once your book is published, it’s easy to get sidetracked by other projects…or just forget about your book altogether.
 To not have this happen, SPS presents a Phase 6 plan for sustaining your book sales long-term and even creating and releasing new books.
 This involves tasks such as creating a book website, having periodic promos, and engaging in a marketing sand sales strategies that go beyond just promoting your book on your blog or Facebook.

 One of the resources provided towards this effort is a recorded webinar by marketing expert Nick Stephenson:

 Other Self-Publishing School resources

-Should you choose to purchase the Master version of SPS, you also gain access to monthly group calls with Chandler and James.
+Should you choose to purchase the Master version of SPS, you also gain access to monthly group calls with Chandler.
 You also get 30-minute one-on-one coaching calls each week.

 The Bottom Line

 I think that SPS offers some major benefits for the unpublished or even previously published author who is looking to launch a book online, build a network, and generate book sales.
-Chandler and James go in-depth about creating a finished product that has the look-and-feel of a bestseller, an audience and influencers to carry it, and actually makes money for its author.
+Chandler goes in-depth about creating a finished product that has the look-and-feel of a bestseller, an audience and influencers to carry it, and actually makes money for its author.

 While SPS isn’t the cheapest training program around, its emphasis on accountability and community can help a reluctant author finally publish that back-burner book he or she has been thinking about for the last few months/years, and that in itself makes this program a worthwhile investment.